 The County of Alameda Project SEARCH is a collaborative program with the Oakland Unified School District.
 Interns who are accepted to this site will also be enrolled in the Oakland Adult & Career Education Program.

+Interns will build on existing computer and written communication competencies, and develop professional skills for success.
 Classroom activities at the County of Alameda will be taught by a teacher from OACE.
 Department of Rehabilitation provides funding for the OUSD teacher and Job Coaching through East Bay Innovations is funded by RCEB.

 Project SEARCH Claremont

 Nestled in the historic Claremont Hotel and Spa in Berkeley, this Project SEARCH site offers interns a unique opportunity to immerse themselves in the world of hospitality.
 Throughout their internship, participants will gain valuable experience by supporting daily hotel operations, and building essential customer service skills.
 With an 86% average job placement rate for graduating interns, Project SEARCH builds valuable and transferable work skills and sets interns on an exciting career path.

 This program runs January through December each year.
 Some of the tasks include assisting the housekeeping department, working in the kitchen supporting the Chef, assembling amenities for the guests, working with children in the childcare center, working in the laundry; washing and folding items, working in the Spa as a locker room attendant.